Phone connector (audio): Switch contacts

 Other uses for these contacts have been found.
-One is to interrupt a signal path to enable other circuitry to be inserted.
-This is done by using one NC contact of a stereo jack to connect the tip and ring together when no plug is inserted.
-The tip is then made the output, and the ring the input (or vice versa), thus forming a patch point.
+One is to interrupt a signal path in a mixing console to insert an effects processor.
+This is accomplished by using one NC contact of a stereo jack to connect the tip and ring together to affect a bypass when no plug is inserted.
+A similar arrangement is used in patch panels for normalization (see Patch panel).

-Another use is to provide alternative mono or stereo output facilities on some guitars and electronic organs.
-This is achieved by using two mono jacks, one for left channel and one for right, and wiring the NC contact on the right channel jack to the tip of the other, to connect the two connector tips together when the right channel output is not in use.
-This then mixes the signals so that the left channel jack doubles as a mono output.

 Where a 3.5 mm or 2.5 mm jack is used as a DC power inlet connector, a switch contact may be used to disconnect an internal battery whenever an external power supply is connected, to prevent incorrect recharging of the battery.

-A standard stereo jack is used on most battery-powered guitar effects pedals to eliminate the need for a separate power switch.
-In this configuration, the internal battery has its negative terminal wired to the sleeve contact of the jack.
-When the user plugs in a two-conductor (mono) guitar or microphone lead, the resulting short circuit between sleeve and ring connects an internal battery to the unit's circuitry, ensuring that it powers up or down automatically whenever a signal lead is inserted or removed.
-A drawback of this design is the risk of inadvertently discharging the battery if the lead is not removed after use, such as if the equipment is left plugged in overnight.
+To eliminate the need for a separate power switch, a standard stereo jack is used on most battery-powered guitar effects pedals.
+The internal battery has its negative terminal wired to the sleeve contact of the jack.
+When the user plugs in a two-conductor (mono) plug, the resulting short circuit between the sleeve and ring connects an internal battery to the unit's circuitry, ensuring that it powers up or down automatically whenever a signal lead is inserted or removed.

 Design

-The connector assembly is usually made by few hollow and one solid pins.
-The jack is then assembled together by using an electric insulator material (such as plastics e.g. POM) into a single piece in such a way that pins don't short circuit.
+The connector assembly is usually made by one or more hollow and one solid pin.
+The jack is then assembled with pins separated by an insulating material.